Surveying the wellbeing of Cantabrians

 2016 Canterbury Wellbeing Survey

 Over 3,100 greater Christchurch residents took part in the Canterbury Wellbeing Survey in April 2016.
-The Canterbury Wellbeing Survey report was released by the Canterbury DHB in September 2016.

 The findings show that life for many in Canterbury is improving as our recovery heads into its seventh year.
 Although many indicators are heading in the right direction, a number are still facing significant hurdles to their recovery.